LaunchCodeEducation/skills-back-end-java/assignments/cheese-mvc-persistent/README.md

 ## Bonus Missions

-Bonus missions are outlined in each of the 3 parts of the studio.
+Bonus missions are outlined in parts 2 and 3 of the studio.
 Refer to those pages for details.